NinjaRMM/ninjaone_automation_screening/step2/RUNME.md

   `./step2.sh "80" "80s-movies.json" `

 ## About cucumber test
-- To run a cucumber test, add the file in /step2/src/test/resources/features/ and execute the command `./gradlew cucumber`.
+- To run a cucumber test, add the file in /step2/src/test/resources/features/ and execute the command `./gradlew cucumber` from /step2.